1: The Milky Way Is Vast

 3: Classified As A Barred Spiral Galaxy

-Our galaxy is a spiral armed galaxy, and as is typical for about sixty-seven percent of those, ours is barred.
-It is suspected that such bars are the consequence of a galaxy drawing gas from the spirals into the heart of the galaxy, but as the density of the bars increase over the millennia their own gravity destroys them resulting in spirals without bars.
+The Milky Way is a spiral armed galaxy, and as is typical for about sixty-seven percent of those, ours is barred.
+It is suspected that such bars are the consequence of a galaxy drawing gas from its spirals into its heart, but as the density of the bars increase over the millennia their own gravity destroys them resulting in spirals without bars.
 It seems to be part of a middle-aged spiral galaxy’s normal life cycle to have bars for a while.

 4: Black Hole Located At Its Centre